kamilain1/KanbanSimulator/README.md

 # KanbanSimulator
-First of all:
-1) Make sure you have already installed Django, otherwise
+First of all make sure you have already installed Django, otherwise
 ```
 pip install django
 ```